warlin16/Megaman-slide/README.md

-Megaman slide is a platform based run and gun game
+Return of Bass is a platform based jumping game

-Functionality and MVP With Megaman Slide players will be able to
+Functionality and MVP With Return of Bass players will be able to

-Start pause and reset the game jump over enemies with up or space slide under incoming obstacles
-Music to accompany the game
+Start pause and reset the game jump over platforms with up or space shoot obstacles to open locked doors or slash them with a sword Music to accompany the game

+Players will be tasked with getting to the top platform of the stage in under 2 minutes, and be surprised with a boss block the entrance, players can lose either by losing all their heath points or time running out.
+Players can win by defeating the boss and crossing the flag to clear the game.

+Wireframes
-Wireframes This app will consist of a single screen with game board, game controls, and links to my Github, my LinkedIn.
-The controls for the game will be jumping up with space sliding down with the down arrow, start, pause, and reset (maybe also projectile shooting).
+This app will consist of a single screen with game board, game controls, and links to my Github, my LinkedIn.
+The controls for the game will be jumping up with with the up arrow, space shooting a projectile, start, pause, and reset slashing.

 Technologies This project will implement the following technologies